toggle

 Both Power BI and Fabric are Microsoft applications, each with distinct features and functionalities.
 Power BI is an analytics and visualization tool that connects data from different sources, turns them into insightful visual reports, and simplifies decision-making.
 Microsoft Fabric is a SaaS application that unifies all data workloads of an organization, which also includes business intelligence.

 Ever since Fabric’s release in 2023, it’s spoken a lot for its simplicity and unified analytics capabilities.
 It helps data professionals work from one unified environment and comes with one Lake for data storage.
 So, it’s basically one data being operated across multiple workloads (AI, analytics, business intelligence, etc) without being duplicated.
-Power BI, with some modifications, is a part of the Fabric environment.
+Power BI is a part of the Fabric environment.

 Except for this overlapping, both of these Microsoft tools have distinct functions.